The world's oldest person, Sister André of France, dies at age 118

 Sister André also holds the record for oldest COVID-19 survivor, which she tested positive for a few weeks before her 117th birthday in 2021.
 She recovered from the virus in about three weeks.
 She also lived through the Spanish flu pandemic of 1918.

-As a young person, Sister André was a teacher and looked after children during World War II.
-She then spent 28 years working at a hospital with orphans and elderly people before becoming a nun.
+Sister André spent 28 years working at a hospital with orphans and elderly people before becoming a nun.
+She was a teacher and looked after children during World War II.

 In 2019, Sister André became an honorary citizen of Toulon, France, and received a personal letter and blessed rosary from Pope Francis.